“This post may contain affiliate links. Please read my disclosure for more info.

 - And yes, there still is a way to get free TV channels.

 Imagine going into a store to buy two tomatoes and the store owner says you’ll also need to buy a dozen apples and a watermelon.
-Bundling products and forcing customers to buy content they’ll never watch is how cable companies have operated for 30 years.
+Bundling products and forcing customers to buy content they’ll never watch is how cable companies have operated for over 30 years.

 Streaming devices enable you to buy only the content you want at a much cheaper price.
 Whether you’re a news junkie, sports fanatic or a movie lover, alternatives to cable TV enable you to do it cheaper.